Gilgamesh69/fortknox/README.md

 # Fort Knox Password Manager
-Personally encrypt and store your passwords on your own computer!
+Personally encrypt and store your passwords on your own computer Feel free to find security flaws, let us know and we will attempt to fix